 With an Economy 7 or 10 tariff, it does make sense to use appliances overnight safely.
 These tariffs are therefore ideal for customers who use the majority of their energy at night, particularly if you have an electric car that you charge at home or storage heaters.

-Equally, using your appliances such as your dishwasher, washing machine and other high-energy usage appliances at night on an Economy 7 or Economy 10 tariff will also save you an estimated 50% on your energy bills, assuming you commit to using them during off-peak hours.
+Equally, using your appliances such as your dishwasher, washing machine and other high-energy usage appliances at night on an Economy 7 or Economy 10 tariff could also help you reduce your energy bills compared to a standard tariff.

 Finally, a word of warning, every year there are over 7,000 house fires as a result of faulty wiring or overloaded sockets so make sure you check your appliances regularly, particularly white goods, and don’t overload extension cords or sockets.
 If a fire breaks out during the night, it is more likely to go unnoticed.

 Switch to an Off-Peak Electricity Tariff With Love Energy Savings

 At Love Energy Savings, we make comparing off-peak electricity prices simple.
 Using our innovative energy comparison calculator, you can compare the best Economy 7 and Economy 10 from a wide range of energy suppliers.

 To find out how much you could save by switching, simply complete our online comparison tool below.

 If you’d like more information on how to save money on your energy bills, take a look at our latest energy guides and advice.